 Due to the space needed for the BEFC, you will only be allowed to bring 2 adults to the BEFC.
 You will receive 3 wrist bands that must be worn by the adults to gain entry into the Don Huston Center.

-When will I receive my individual tape of the BEFC?
+When will I receive my individual DVD of the BEFC?

-There is usually 75-85 tapes that are made each year.
-On the bottom of the request card it states that it will take 8-10 weeks from the date of the BEFC to receive your tape.
-The individual tapes are mailed out as soon as they are completed.
-We try very hard to have all the tapes completed and mailed out within 8 weeks, as we know you are anxious to send this information to your schools of interest.
+If you have ordered your personalized DVD, it will take approximately 8-10 weeks from the date of the BEFC for you to receive your DVD.
+The BEFC does mail out individual DVDs as soon as they are completed.
+We try very hard to have all the DVDs completed and mailed out within 6 weeks, as we know you are anxious to send this information to your schools of interest.
+The cost of the DVD is not included in the participation fee.

 Am I eligible for the BEFC Scholarship?